-The Australian Taxation Office classes Nannies as Household Employees.
-You can register for the Pay As You Go (PAYG) withholding, as you may be required to withhold amounts from payments you make to your Nanny.
+The Australian Taxation Office classifies Nannies as Household Employees.
+You can register for the Pay As You Go (PAYG) withholding, as you may be required to withhold amounts from payments which you make to your Nanny.
 Visit for more ATO Information on Household Employees and visit FairWork for great information on Paying Wages to Employees .

 The Steps involve.